apache/ozone/hadoop-hdds/docs/content/feature/SCM-HA.md

   limitations under the License.
 -->

-Ozone has two leader nodes (*Ozone Manager* for key space management and *Storage Container Management* for block space management) and storage nodes (Datanode).
+Ozone has two metadata-manager nodes (*Ozone Manager* for key space management and *Storage Container Management* for block space management) and multiple storage nodes (Datanode).
 Data is replicated between Datanodes with the help of RAFT consensus algorithm.

 <div class="alert alert-warning" role="alert">
 Please note that SCM-HA is not ready for production in secure environments.
 Security work is in progress and will be finished soon.
 </div>

-To avoid any single point of failure the leader nodes also should have a HA setup.
+To avoid any single point of failure the metadata-manager nodes also should have a HA setup.

 Both Ozone Manager and Storage Container Manager supports HA.
 In this mode the internal state is replicated via RAFT (with Apache Ratis)